Amirtha2000/Seqana_assignement/README.md

 2. click on the show editor <img width="1440" alt="Screenshot 2023-07-30 at 05 28 09" src="https://github.com/Amirtha2000/Seqana_assignement/assets/53963107/39e8b360-f731-461c-b903-2957cd3451eb">

-3. copy paste this code in the code editor and run it
+3. copy paste this code in the code editor and run it with your specific file paths

 ``` python
 import geopandas as gpd